Katherine Jones, Viscountess Ranelagh: Influence on men

-Jones could influence men through her treatises that were written for private circulation which gave her a socially acceptable way to spread her ideas among circles of educated men without challenging the social norms of the time (but still challenging the social norms of the time).
-Jones used discreet ways of making her voice heard by being friends with the right people and being in correspondence with many influential people.
-This allowed her to spread her ideas among many important people of the day without stepping outside of social boundaries.
+Jones wrote treatises for private circulation, which gave her a socially acceptable way to spread her ideas among circles of educated men without challenging the social norms of the time.
+She was in correspondence with many influential people.

 Jones often used her connections with her intellectual circle to reform education to make it more widespread and available to girls.
 She also used her connections to spread interest in Protestantism to Ireland.
 She had many people to write to who both agreed with her and thought other things.
 With her aunt, the writer Dorothy King, Jones discussed how the education of girls had to be reformed to include "reason and intellect" instead of just domestic topics.
 She was an advocate for the education of girls, although the plans she made with Moore were never followed through.

 Jones was also in correspondence with Elizabeth, Queen of Bohemia, the sister of King Charles I. In her letters, she addressed parliament and openly criticized it and the king.
 She criticized the inability of the king and parliament to reconcile their religious differences.
-In August 1646, four years after she had arrived in London, she blatantly criticized the King (Charles) for not negotiating a peaceful compromise with parliament after defeat.
+In August 1646, four years after she had arrived in London, she openly criticized the King (Charles) for not negotiating a peaceful compromise with parliament after defeat.
 Jones, a usual advocate for peace between opposing parties, tried to use the Queen of Bohemia's influence with King Charles to urge him to settle on a peaceful resolution with Parliament.